Last updated on August 9th, 2018

 Survivors of the Hayride are dropped off at the Asylum where their worked work tirelessly to fix peoples afflictions.
 If you are allowed to leave, you make your way through the wood where many people have sought refuge.
 Survive that and head to Pinehaven Motor Inn.
 Everywhere you go you will be attacked from every angle.
 It’s an experience to remember.

-Tickets range rom $15-$48 depending on your experience.
-They are open Weekend September 22nd- 31st.
+Tickets range from $16-$66 depending on your experience.
+They are open Weekend September 21nd- November 3rd.

 28186 Kettle River Blvd, Wyoming